apache/spark/docs/sql-ref-syntax-hive-format.md

 ### Description

-Spark supports Hive format in `CREATE TABLE` clause and `TRANSFORM` clause, to specify serde or text delimeter.
-In `row_format` There are two ways to specify the `row_format`:
+Spark supports a Hive row format in `CREATE TABLE` and `TRANSFORM` clause, to specify serde or text delimiter.
+There are two ways to define a row format in `row_format` of `CREATE TABLE` and `TRANSFORM` clauses.
-  1. Use the `SERDE` clause to specify a custom SerDe class
+  1. `SERDE` clause to specify a custom SerDe class.
-  2. Use the `DELIMITED` clause to specify the delimiter, escape character, null character and so on for the native text Serde.
+  2. `DELIMITED` clause to specify a delimiter, an escape character, a null character, and so on for the native SerDe.

 ### Syntax